Remove a Misdemeanor From Your Record

 Expungement vs. Motion for Relief from Judgement

 What about cases that are not eligible for an expungement?
-Misdemeanors written under the Motor Vehicle Code are not eligible for expungement, for example, DWLS, No Proof of Insurance, Fleeing and Eluding, Leaving the Scene of a Property Damage Accident, Reckless Driving Causing Injury or Death, Drag Racing, and more.
+Some misdemeanors written under the Motor Vehicle Code are not eligible for expungement, for example, any offense resulting in a serious injury or death.
 Under certain conditions, there may be a way to get these convictions removed from your traffic and criminal history.
-OWI and DUI convictions tend to be an exception, and having these convictions removed from your record can be nearly impossible.
+OWI and DUI convictions tend to be an exception, and having these convictions removed from your record can be challenging.
+A first offense OWI or DUI conviction can be expunged, but a judge will require particular evidence before granting an application to set aside such a conviction.

-A Motion for Relief from Judgment in a misdemeanor case can be used for any type of misdemeanor charge; however, these motions tend to be more complicated than expungement motions and, in some cases, require the prosecution’s cooperation.
-Many district court judges are not familiar with Motions for Relief from a criminal judgment and are resistant to rule in favor of the defendant.
-The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. is persuasive, experienced, and respected, and our lawyers have been successful in getting even reluctant judges to listen with an open mind.
+You can file a Motion for Relief from Judgment in a misdemeanor case; however, these motions tend to be more complicated than expungement motions and, in some cases, require the prosecution’s cooperation.
+Many district court judges are unfamiliar with Motions for Relief from Misdemeanor Conviction and are resistant to rule in favor of the defendant.
+The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. is persuasive, experienced, and respected, and our lawyers have successfully got even reluctant judges to listen with an open mind.

 District Court Rules Permit Relief from Misdemeanor Convictions